 Royalties: income from employment or from capital investment?

 For SVA Zurich, the social security institution, royalties basically qualify as income from self-employment and should be declared accordingly.
-As a result, authors must register as self-employeds.
+As a result, authors must register as self-employed.

 Different practice from one canton to the other

-Whether AHV/AVS contributions are payable on remuneration distributed by the collecting societies is decided differently by the compensation offices depending on who is asking, and the amount involved.
+Whether AHV/AVS contributions are payable on remuneration distributed by the collective management organisations is decided differently by the compensation offices depending on who is asking, and the amount involved.

 Unlike SVA Zurich, the compensation office of the canton of Vaud, for example, holds that remuneration for the creation of works is by definition subject to AHV/AVS contributions, while the remuneration from subsequent uses distributed by the collecting societies qualifies as capital gains and is not subject to social security contributions.
 It follows, therefore, that none of the remuneration distributed by the collecting societies is subject to AHV/AVS contributions.